-At AutoCenter Sales, we can help you understand the important role EBITDA plays in helping you buy or sell your automotive business.
+At AutoCenter Sales, we can help you understand EBITDA's important role in helping you buy or sell your automotive business.

 To understand the importance of EBITDA, we must first break down what it stands for.
 EBITDA is an acronym that stands for:

-Just as it says, EBITDA looks at a company’s net income before interest, tax, depreciation, and amortization.
-It is a shortcut to determining the cash flow an owner receives from a business during a given time period.
-EBITDA is useful as an income statement metric for comparing companies to other companies within the industry and examining in terms of industry averages.
+Just as it says, EBITDA looks at a company's net income before interest, tax, depreciation, and amortization.
+It is a shortcut to determining the cash flow an owner receives from a business during a given period.
+EBITDA is useful as an income statement metric for comparing companies to other companies and examining industry averages.

 How EBITDA is Calculated